mmartyn3/mmartyn3/README.md

 ---

 I am a tri-national passionate about running, health, and sustainability.
-I worked on all things data and web apps @ Impossible Foods & Zymergen - developed software tools to solve scientists needs, whether that be automated analysis pipelines, structured data, web apps, or data visualisations.
+I have worked on all things bioinformatics, data, and web apps @ Profluent Bio, Impossible Foods, & Zymergen - developed software tools to solve scientists needs, whether that be automated analysis pipelines, structured data, web apps, or data visualisations.

-Previously worked as an experimental scientist, gaining experience with experience in DNA assembly, genomics, and genome engineering.
-Consistently worked at the intersection of biology and software within highly interdisciplinary groups at Impossible Foods (R&D), Zymergen (R&D), and Newcastle University.
+Before becoming a computational person I worked as an experimental synthetic biologist, gaining experience with experience in DNA assembly, genomics, and high-throughput genome engineering.
+Throughout my positions, I have consistently worked at the intersection of biology and software within highly interdisciplinary groups at Profluent Bio, Impossible Foods (R&D), Zymergen (R&D), and Newcastle University.

 ---